Over the Overlords: Background

 The album is notable for being the last release to feature bassist Pierre Kezdy, due to his death in October 2020.
 Although the album was released after Pierre's death, and also featured bassist Fritz Doreza, Pierre had recorded for the album prior to his death.

 The album is also notable for being the first Naked Raygun album since 1990's Raygun...Naked Raygun, and the first release of new material since the series of singles the band released in 2009, 2010, and 2011.

 In 2020, ProRawk Records released a compilation album titled ...On the Rawks, which featured the song "Broken Things".
 This would be the first release of a song from the album, although "Broken Things" would not be released as a single until November 19, 2021, along with a lyric video.

 The album's first official single was "Living in the Good Times", which premiered as a music video on April 9, 2021.
 The music video features many fan-submitted clips of people singing the song in their homes, and contains a guest appearance from Daryl Wilson of The Bollweevils.
 It was filmed in and on the roof of Cobra Lounge in Chicago.

-The song "Ode to Sean McKeough" is a tribute to former Cobra Lounge/All Rise Brewing owner and Riot Fest co-founder Sean McKeough, who passed away from a stroke in 2016.
+The song "Ode to Sean McKeough" is a tribute to former Cobra Lounge/All Rise Brewing owner and Riot Fest co-founder Sean McKeough, who died from a stroke in 2016.